Diplomatic Security Service: Counterintelligence

-The Diplomatic Security Service Office of Investigations and Counterintelligence (DS/ICI/CI) conducts a robust counterintelligence program designed to deter, detect, and neutralize the efforts of foreign intelligence services targeting Department of State personnel, facilities, and diplomatic missions worldwide.
+The DSS Office of Investigations and Counterintelligence conducts a robust counterintelligence program designed to deter, detect, and neutralize the efforts of foreign intelligence services targeting Department of State personnel, facilities, and diplomatic missions worldwide.

 The office's counterintelligence division conducts aggressive counterintelligence inquires and counterespionage investigations with other U.S. government agencies.
 Counterespionage investigations are conducted in coordination with the FBI in accordance with their legal mandates.

-The division conducts numerous counterintelligence and security awareness training programs for all U.S. Government personnel requesting or having access to sensitive Department of State facilities and information.
+The division conducts numerous counterintelligence and security awareness training programs for all U.S. government personnel requesting or having access to sensitive Department of State facilities and information.

 All training programs enhance the understanding of both foreign intelligence and espionage threats and countermeasures, and educate employees on the foreign intelligence environment.

 In addition, the office relies on a cadre of security engineers to deter, detect, and neutralize attempts by foreign intelligence services to technically penetrate U.S. office buildings and residences.

 These efforts range from detecting a simple listening device in the wall to countering the most sophisticated electronic eavesdropping devices and systems.

 On June 4, 2009, DSS and the FBI arrested former Department of State employee Walter Kendall Myers on charges of serving as an illegal agent of the Cuban government for nearly 30 years and conspiring to provide classified U.S. information to the Cuban government.
 Myers’ arrest is the culmination of a three-year joint DSS/FBI investigation.

 Counterterrorism

-The Diplomatic Security Service maintains agents in dozens of Joint Terrorism Task Force operations around the country.
-The Office of Protective Intelligence and Investigations (PII) in the Threat Intelligence and Analysis division has DSS Special Agents who travel all over the world investigating threats to the Secretary of State and U.S. Embassies and Consulates.
-Any time there is a threat or an attack against a U.S. Embassy or Consulate, DSS Special Agents are the first on the scene to investigate.
+The Diplomatic Security Service maintains agents on dozens of Joint Terrorism Task Forces around the country.

+The Office of Protective Intelligence and Investigations (PII) in the Threat Intelligence and Analysis division has DSS special agents who travel all over the world investigating threats to the secretary of State and U.S. embassies and consulates.

+Any time there is a threat or an attack against a U.S. embassy or consulate, DSS special agents are the first on the scene to investigate.

 The Rewards for Justice Program (RFJ) is the counterterrorism rewards program of DSS.
-The Secretary of State is currently offering rewards for information that prevents or favorably resolves acts of international terrorism against U.S. persons or property worldwide.
+The secretary of State is currently offering rewards for information that prevents or favorably resolves acts of international terrorism against U.S. persons or property worldwide.

-In the days following the April 15, 2013 Boston Marathon Bombing, DSS Special Agents investigated the incident along with personnel from the FBI, HSI, State Police, Boston Police, Cambridge Police, and other law enforcement agencies; this led to the death of one suspect and the capture of the second suspect.
+In the days following the April 15, 2013, Boston Marathon bombing, DSS special agents investigated the incident along with personnel from the FBI, HSI, State Police, Boston Police, Cambridge Police, and other law enforcement agencies; this led to the death of one suspect and the capture of the second suspect.